WebHackerspace/Week_01/README.md

 There may be occasions where there isn't an assignment and we pass around an attendance sheet, so please come to class.

 ### Missing a lecture
 We have exams and things that come, it happens.
-Just be sure to email me at arshiam2@illinois.edu and do the assignemnt if there is one.
+Just be sure to email me at arshiam2@illinois.edu or aplri at aelse2@illinois.edu and do the assignemnt if there is one.

 ### General Lecture Plan
 Week 1: Syllabus and Git/Bash